dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 contributors to find the right test to modify for the change they are making by just reading one or two pages of code.
 This means not to be afraid to duplicate code!
-You may think that the code will be slower to run if there are more code, but honestly it can be faster than having a very complex test that reuses code.
+You may think that the code will be slower to run if there is more code, but honestly it can be faster than having a very complex test that reuses code.
 Pester does not really care (speed wise) if the test is 1000 rows or 2000 rows.
 It doesn't even compare to the effectiveness of enabling contributors to more easily write tests.